 Proposals should demonstrate their originality and relevance to the field of media and history.
 A selection committee, assigned by the Executive Council of IAMHIST, will select a maximum of TWO proposals and issue each with a grant of up to 1,500 USD.

-Proposals must be submitted on the official Challenge Application form, available to download here: IAMHIST-Challenge-2020-Application-Form
+How to Apply (Proposals must be submitted on the official Challenge Application form, which can be downloaded here: IAMHIST Challenge 2021 Application Form.

 Proposals (max 2,500 words) should include